-Very few pizza places in Florence actually use the wood-burning oven that is necessary to make “true” Napoli-style pizza–it’s a bit more of a southern Italian tradition, hence the “Napoli” in the name–but Gusta Pizza has one and uses it well.
+Very few pizza places in Florence actually use the wood-burning oven that is necessary to make “true” Napoli-style pizza, but Gusta Pizza has one and uses it well.

-The pizza lived up to the hype: we loved it and definitely recommend it.
+The pizza lives up to the hype: we love it and definitely recommend it.

-If the restaurant is crowded (it probably will be), feel free to take your pizza to go and enjoy it outside–we ended up eating ours in front of the Palazzo Pitti!
+If the restaurant is crowded (it probably will be), feel free to take your pizza to go and enjoy it outside–we’ve enjoyed ours while sitting in front of the Palazzo Pitti more than once!

 Right after stuffing yourself with pizza is the perfect time to go for a walk, right?